Vyral/vincent-napoleon/_posts/2019-02-12-welcome-to-my-new-series-domicile-in-the-state-of-florida.md

 I’ve found that there is a misconception that residency in Florida is “six months and one day”—but that’s a fallacy.
 Your former state probably has a rule that states if you live there for six months and a day, you’ll be considered a full-time resident.
 But here, residency is about intent, not time spent.

-Today’s video marks the beginning of a series in which I’d like to clear up these false perceptions about domiciles in Florida, starting with a few of the basics.
+Today’s video marks the beginning of a series in which I’d like to clear up these false perceptions about domicile in Florida, starting with a few of the basics.
 To be considered a full-time resident in Florida, these are a few of the basic things you’ll need to do:

 * Register your automobile
 * Get a Florida driver’s license